Hawkbit Direct Device Integration API sample

 .bin) image format.

-The command above creates an image file called
+The command above creates a signed and confirmed image file called

-signed.bin file from Step 5 to image slot-0 of your board.
+zephyr.signed.confirmed.bin file from Step 5 to image slot-0

-Once the image is flashed.In hawkbit server UI, you should see the the frdm_k64f show up in the Targets pane.
+Once the image is flashed and booted, the sample will print the image build time to the console.
+After it connects to the internet, in hawkbit server UI, you should see the the frdm_k64f show up in the Targets pane.
 It’s time to upload a firmware binary to the server, and update it using this UI.

 Upload the signed image to the server.
 Click Upload icon in left pane of UI and